-Appeal means a request for a review of the floodplain administrator's interpretation of any provision of this chapter or a request for a variance.
+Appeal means a request for a review of the floodplain administrator's interpretation of any provision of this chapter.

 Applicant means the owner of the property for which a development permit is sought, or his or her authorized agent.

 ASCE 24 means a standard titled "Flood Resistant Design and Construction" that is referenced by the Florida Building Code.
 ASCE 24 is developed and published by the American Society of Civil Engineers, Reston, VA.